kif-framework/KIF/README.md

 -------
 With your project configured to use KIF, it's time to start writing tests.
 There are three main classes used in KIF testing: the test runner (KIFTestController), a testable scenario (KIFTestScenario), and a test step (KIFTestStep).
 The test runner is composed of a list of scenarios that it runs, and in turn each scenario is composed of a list of steps.
 A step is a small and simple action which is generally used to imitate a user interaction.
 Three of the most common steps are "tap this view," "enter text into this view," and "wait for this view."
 These steps are included as factory methods on KIFTestStep in the base KIF implementation.

-KIF relies on the built in accessibility of iOS to perform its test steps.
+KIF relies on the built-in accessibility of iOS to perform its test steps.
 As such, it's important that your app is fully accessible.
 This is also a great way to ensure that your app is usable by the sight impaired.
 Making your application accessible is usually as easy as giving your views reasonable labels.
 More details are available in [Apple's Documentation](http://developer.apple.com/library/ios/#documentation/UserExperience/Conceptual/iPhoneAccessibility/Making_Application_Accessible/Making_Application_Accessible.html#//apple_ref/doc/uid/TP40008785-CH102-SW5).

 Although not required, it's recommended that you create a subclass of KIFTestController that is specific to your application.
 This subclass will override the -initializeScenarios method, which will contain a list of invocations for the scenarios that your test suite will run.
 We'll call our subclass EXTestController, and will add an initial test scenario, which we will define later.